Natural Sleep Aids: 8 Herbs You Can Find In A Grocery Store That'll Help You Sleep Better

 Research has shown that lemon balm is similar to valerian in terms of its effects.
 A member of the mint family, lemon balm has the added benefit of having antiviral properties that decrease the risk of things such as cold sores.

-This flower is commonly used in South America for its calming effects.
+Along with other herbs for anxiety, this flower is commonly used in South America for its calming effects.
 In fact, when people are nervous, their friends often tell them "go get a passionflower drink."
 It has the added benefit of being a muscle relaxant.

 5-HTP is short for 5-hydroxytryptophan, which is the immediate precursor of serotonin from tryptophan.
 This takes six weeks to see the full effect, although some effect can be seen the same night.
 In addition to helping sleep, research shows that it helps pain and depression and can even contribute to weight loss.